Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Retractions and runaway data

 \section{Retractions and runaway data}

-When datasets are deemed problematic by the machine learning community, activists, or the media, dataset creators have responded by retracting them. \msceleb{}~\cite{ms-celeb-1m}, \duke{}~\cite{dukemtmc}, VGGFace~\cite{vggface}, and Brainwash~\cite{brainwash} were all retracted after an investigation by Harvey and Laplace~\cite{megapixels} that pointed out ethical concerns with how the data was collected and being used.
-TinyImages~\cite{tinyimages} was retracted following a report by Prabhu and Birhane~\cite{pyrrhic} that raised ethical concerns involving offensive labels in the dataset.
+When datasets are deemed problematic by the machine learning community, activists, or the media, dataset creators have responded by retracting them. \msceleb{}~\cite{ms-celeb-1m}, \duke{}~\cite{dukemtmc}, VGGFace2~\cite{Cao2018VGGFace2AD}, and Brainwash~\cite{brainwash} were all retracted after an investigation by Harvey and Laplace~\cite{megapixels} highlighted ethical concerns with how the data was collected by the creators and being used by the community.
+TinyImages~\cite{tinyimages} was retracted after Prabhu and Birhane~\cite{pyrrhic} raised ethical concerns about offensive labels and a lack of consent by data subjects.

 Retractions such as these may mitigate harm in two primary ways.
 First, they may place hard limitations on dataset use by making the data unavailable.
 Second, they may exert a normative influence, indicating to the community that the data should no longer be used.
 This can allow publication venues and other bodies to place their own limitations on such use.